 How to send money from PayPal to Wise?

-If you’re a freelancer or the owner of a small business, you’ll always be looking for cheaper, more convenient ways to handle payments.
+If you’re a freelancer or the owner of a small business in the UK, you’ll always be looking for cheaper, more convenient ways to handle payments.

-PayPal is a popular choice for people needing to make and receive international payments.
+PayPal is a popular choice for businesses needing to make and receive international payments.
 It’s easy to see why – it’s quick, easy and global.
 However, PayPal isn’t always the cheapest option when it comes to currency conversion fees and exchange rates.
-You could save money by using an alternative such as Wise Business for receiving payment in different currencies.
+You could save money by using an alternative such as Wise Business.

-When a client, employer or even just a friend pays you in another currency using PayPal, the next step is to withdraw it to your bank account.
+When a customer pays you in another currency using PayPal, the next step is to withdraw it to your bank account.

-At this point, the currency will need to be converted to GBP or your home currency before it hits your bank account.
+At this point, the currency will need to be converted to GBP before it hits your bank account.
 It’s likely that PayPal will use an exchange rate with a mark-up added on top for this conversion, while also charging additional currency conversion fees.
+This all eats into the total sum and means you receive less of your hard-earned money in your bank account.

 If you use these local details to withdraw your money from PayPal, you can receive the money in the same currency and no conversion will be needed.

 From there, you can spend using your Wise Business debit card or send a payment to another country.
-This can be handy for covering business expenses, or simply to send money to a friend or family member living or studying abroad.
+This can be handy for covering business expenses, or simply to pay employees, contractors or suppliers abroad.

 You can also hang onto the money for future payments, or withdraw it to your bank account right away.
 You can do this easily, and for a far smaller conversion fee.
 Even better, the conversion will be done at the real, mid-market exchange rate (so no expensive mark-up).

-It’s easy to set up Wise as your go-to payment account for PayPal withdrawals.
+It’s easy to set up Wise Business as your go-to payment account for PayPal withdrawals.

 2. Explore the features of your new account.
 In particular, take a look at your new local bank account details under ‘Balances’.
 You’ll see a number of options under currency symbols.
 From here, you can access sort code and account numbers for various countries worldwide.